Aadil-Ansari-451/ExpressIssue/README.md

 ## Usage

-1. **Configure Settings**: Click "Show/Hide Configuration" to set up paths and file names
-2. **Click Charge**: Press the "Charge" button to execute the processing
+1. **Click Charge or Credit**: Press either button to execute the processing
-3. **Monitor Status**: Watch for success/error messages
+2. **Monitor Status**: Watch for success/error messages
-4. **Check Output**: Find the generated CSV file in your output folder
+3. **Check Output**: Find the generated CSV file in your output folder

 ## Error Handling